626.808.0215

 Are you interested in a rewarding career in the medical field?
 Would you like to learn how to use sophisticated and highly technical equipment?

-A career as a Diagnostic Medical Sonographer could be a great choice for you!
+A career as a Diagnostic Medical Sonographer might be a great choice for you!

-With Integrity College of Health’s Hybrid, Hands-on, and Online courses, you can get the training you need for this rewarding healthcare career in as few as 84 weeks!
+With Integrity College of Health’s Hybrid, Hands-on, and Online courses, you can get the training you need to launch this rewarding healthcare career in as few as 84 weeks!

 Why choose the ICH DMS Program

-At Integrity College of Health, our Digital Medical Sonography program is designed to prepare students to enter this fast-growing sector of the healthcare industry.
-Also known as Ultrasound Technicians, Digital Medical Sonographers are trained medical professionals who use special equipment to direct high frequency sound waves into a patient’s body.
+At Integrity College of Health in Pasadena, our Diagnostic Medical Sonography program is designed to prepare students to enter this fast-growing sector of the healthcare industry.
+Also known as Ultrasound Technicians, Diagnostic Medical Sonographers are trained medical professionals who use special equipment to direct high frequency sound waves into a patient’s body.

 Using sophisticated equipment, Ultrasound Technicians produce images of internal organs, soft tissue, and blood vessels, as well as observe developing fetuses in the womb.
 In this 84-week program, students learn to use specialized equipment and are prepared for immediate entry-level positions in the field through a combination of coursework, clinical labs, and access to the innovative SonoSim training technology.
-Students also receive real-world on-the-job experience through an Externship.
+Students also receive real-world on-the-job experience through a Clinical Experience.

 Students in the Ultrasound Technician program learn how to: